EOSIO/eosio-explorer/docs/guides/permissions/import_account.md

 ![Import Keys Panel](../../images/permissions/import_keys_after.png)

-Afterwards, you can see the new account in the main list of accounts.
+Afterwards, you can see the new permission in the main list of permissions.